GIST-NJU/ICAG/code_coverage/readme.md

 Sed
 ----------
-The directory contains the files which are the numbers of code lines of each version of subject `Sed` covered by the incremental covering arrays generated.<br><br>
+The directory contains the files which are the numbers of code lines of each version of subject `Sed` covered by the incremental covering arrays.<br><br>

 Notes:
 * The largest strengths of incremental covering arrays are set to six.
-* In the these diretories, the names of files consist of two parts: the first one is the subject name; the second one is the version number.
+* The names of code coverage files consist of two parts: the first one is the subject name; the second one is the version number.